sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 > Tried to unmount a component that was not mounted

+## media_play_failed

+> Failed to play media.
+This could be because the browser blocked autoplay.

+Browsers often block autoplaying media with sound.
+If `bind:paused` is used to play the media, and the browser blocks it, Svelte will set the value back to `true` and emit this warning.

 ## ownership_invalid_binding

 > %parent% passed property `%prop%` to %child% with `bind:`, but its parent component %owner% did not declare `%prop%` as a binding.
 Consider creating a binding between %owner% and %parent% (e.g. `bind:%prop%={...}` instead of `%prop%={...}`)